-UROC Critical Conversations is a series of public discussions bringing together scholars, activists, historians, artists, and community leaders on urban issues and ideas.
-Building on the Urban Research and Outreach-Engagement Center's many campus-community collaborations, the series is intended as a "gathering place" for urban-focused research, dialogue, and cultural events.
+UROC Critical Conversations is a series of public discussions that bring together scholars, activists, historians, artists, and community leaders who address urban issues and ideas.
+Building on UROC's many campus-community collaborations, the series is intended as a "gathering place" for urban-focused research, dialogue, and cultural events.

 The Bright Sunshine of Human Rights: Hubert H. Humphrey and the Civil Rights Act of 1964